fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

   * Payload = (encrypted) original payload

-* Apply the (inner) decryption transform to this synthetic SRTP packet
+* Apply the (inner) decryption transform to this synthetic SRTP packet.
+If the integrity check does not pass, discard the packet.

+Once the packet has successfully decrypted, the application needs to be carefull about which information it uses to get the correct behavior.
+The application MUST use only the information found in the synthetic SRTP packet and MUST NOT use the other data that was in the outer SRTP packet other than the following
+exceptions:

+* the PT from the outer SRTP packet is used for normal matching to SDP and codec selection.

+* the SeqNum from the outer SRTP packet is used for normal RTP ordering.

+If any of the following RTP headers extensions are found in the outer SRTP packet, they MAY be used:

+* TBD

 ## Recommended Inner and Outer Cryptographic Transforms